Concept Comparison Routine (FI)

 What to Improve?This routine might be better served to be used with a concept that is more abstract in math, like sets of numbers in the real number system.
 Students have a hard time grasping this because they cannot see how the sets relate to one another.
 A Concept Comparison Chart might help to clear up the confusion.

-choyt About 5 years ago
+choyt Over 5 years ago

 This was me using the concept comparison with a reading class.

-mdonohue About 5 years ago
+mdonohue Over 5 years ago

 3 examples of "co-construct and instruct"

-sewinterer About 5 years ago
+sewinterer Over 5 years ago